wingify/readme-central/docs/SDK Reference/gateway-service.md

 * `POLLING_TIME` (optional, default: 60000): The interval in milliseconds at which the Gateway Service polls VWO servers for updates to campaign settings.
 Adjust this based on how frequently you update your VWO campaigns.

 * `MAXMIND_USER_ID` and `MAXMIND_LICENSE_KEY` (optional): Credentials for MaxMind GeoIP database.
-This is mandatory if you want to leverage accurate geolocation-based targeting and segmentation in FME.
+This is mandatory if you want to leverage accurate geolocation-based targeting and segmentation in FE.

 * `CORS_CONFIG_REQUIRED` (optional, default: false): Set to true if requests are being sent from the client-side (e.g., browser-based applications).
 This enables Cross-Origin Resource Sharing (CORS) headers.